Miettine/stories-and-tales/battle-of-minds.md

 Tenzin taunted the Realized One and defiantly challenged her to a duel, a battle to prove whose powers are greater.

 Yangchen and Tenzin laid out the rules of their duel.
 Tenzin would start by describing a challenge.
-Tenzin led Yangchen, descending a nearby valley, to a forest where he found a large stone.
+Tenzin led Yangchen, descending a nearby valley to a forest where he found a large stone.

 **Tenzin**\
 With the strength I have gained from the great ape, the elephant and rhinoceros, I can strike my hand through this stone!